This box is not visible in the printed version.

-Digital Advisory Panel: Advice on the Impact of online platforms on gambling-related harm - September 2019
+Key findings in the advice from the Digital Advisory Panel on the impact of online platforms on gambling-related harms - September 2019.

 The Gambling Commission should consider:

 |Habit Forming Apps||Regulating the use of software development techniques for mobile apps and web-based gambling sites that promote addictive and compulsive usage.
 This might include increasing the ‘friction’ of using this software but will certainly involve consultation with operators and academics.|

 |Single Customer View||Requiring the large operators to form an arms-length joint venture that will provide a service that will consolidate a single customer view for all online gambling activity, so improved interventions are possible for both problem gamblers and gamblers at-risk.
 In parallel, the GC should continue to drive the agenda for research into markers of harm and specific gambling triggers so that this knowledge can be built into this service in the future.|

 |Online Advertising||Requiring the operators to report annually on the progress they have made in directing their online advertising, free bets and bonuses away from problem and at-risk gamblers, as well as children.|

 |Gambling Commission operations||Avoiding the temptation to build online or digital technologies to monitor the activities of the operators or gamblers.
 Instead, we recommend that the GC continue to develop its understanding of the technologies being used by the operators to allow the creation of licence and regulations that can keep in step with technological advance.|

 Considering the appointment of commissioners with digital awareness and background that are comfortable with the topics referred to in this paper.

 The Gambling Commission (the Commission) asked their Digital Advisory Panel (DAP) to advise on how to understand and respond to emerging risks, challenges and opportunities of online gambling, within the wider context of technological advances and changes in online consumer behaviour.